Daniel-KM/Omeka-S-module-Sparql/README.md

 composer install --no-dev
 ```

+**Warning**: The module requires php 8.0.
+If you have only php 7.4, you should
+downgrade the version of semsol/arc2 to 2.5 in composer.json.

 ### Server allowing CORS (Cross-Origin Resource Sharing)

 To make the endpoint available from any client, it should be [CORS] compliant.